Celebrity Rehab with Dr. Drew: Season 3

 Peniche, Starr, Fleiss, Sizemore and Rodman all agreed to attend a sober living facility after treatment, which was chronicled on the second season of Sober House.
 Kovar indicated that he would get a sponsor, go to meetings, and go to sober living after his girlfriend moved into their new home.
 McCready, who cited the need to return to her son, indicated that she would go to Al-Anon.
 Since completing treatment, Pinsky says that D'Amato, who declined sober living, but agreed to go to meetings, "seems pretty good to me.
 My bet is she'll continue to flirt with using, but will have a deeper understanding now of her behavior."
 Phillips and McCready appeared with Pinsky in a segment on women and addiction on the March 17, 2010 episode of The View.

-Mike Starr was arrested February 18, 2011 on two felony counts of possession of a controlled substance for 6 pills of the painkiller Opana and 6 pills of Xanax, an anti-anxiety drug.
+Mike Starr was arrested February 18, 2011, on two felony counts of possession of a controlled substance for 6 pills of the painkiller Opana and 6 pills of Xanax, an anti-anxiety drug.
 Starr was later found dead on March 8, 2011, in Salt Lake City, Utah.
 D'Amato would later return to television following her recovery to compete in the 17th cycle of America's Next Top Model, deemed America's Next Top Model: All-Stars.
 D'Amato won the competition.

 On August 17, 2012, 29-year-old Joey Kovar was found dead at a friend's home near Chicago.
-Autopsy results where inconclusive, and the cause of death was pending a toxicological test as of August 18, though police stated that no foul play was indicated, and Kovar brother, David, denied drugs were the cause, as he stated that Kovar was maintaining his sobriety.Sadovi, Carlos (August 18, 2012).
+Autopsy results were inconclusive, and the cause of death was pending a toxicological test as of August 18, though police stated that no foul play was indicated, and Kovar's brother David denied drugs were the cause, as he stated that Kovar was maintaining his sobriety.Sadovi, Carlos (August 18, 2012).
 "Autopsy inconclusive, further tests required for reality star Joey Kovar".
 Chicago Tribune.
 An autopsy revealed that Kovar died of "opiate intoxication".

 On February 17, 2013, McCready died by suicide, at age 37.
 The cause of death was a single gunshot wound to the head.
 McCready is the third cast member from this season to die, and the fifth cast member from the series overall to die within a two-year period, though her death is the first in which a cast member's addiction was not contributing factor to their death.
 Pinsky released a statement saying that he was saddened by McCready's death, and that he had reached out to her recently upon hearing about the apparent suicide of her boyfriend and father of her younger child.
 Pinsky also stated, "Mental health issues can be life-threatening and need to be treated with the same intensity and resources as any other dangerous potentially life-threatening medical condition."